 A lot of people hate this time change and the challenge it brings.
 I personally think the challenge is fleeting.
-It goes very quick and even though troubling can be easy if you stick to a plan.
+It goes very quickly and even though troubling can be easy if you stick to a plan.
 Also, I get very excited about Spring coming!
 Warmer weather and longer days.
 This is a crucial first step to that goodness!!!!!

 The first and most important part of this survival guide is to have a good routine to follow.
 This is important to me at any time.
 My kids are bed champions.
 They do the same routine every night and we do not have yo-yo kids.
 You know the kind of kid that is in and out of bed enough to make you crazy, especially when you earned that kid-free time!
 When they are in bed they stay there and go to sleep 99% of the time.
 It is important when dealing with the earlier bedtime to remain strong in that routine.
-Bath, Teeth, Books, song, goodnight snuggles and lights out sleep!
+Bath, Teeth, Books, song, goodnight snuggles, and lights out sleep!
 Check out this post on a Stay at Home Mom Routine.

 Bonus- When I was training my oldest to sleep and stay in his bed we got this awesome clock.
 It is made for teaching time and can be used as an alarm clock.
 What I really love about it is the fact that you can set it to just change color when it’s time to wake.
 It doesn’t need to make a sound.
 So if they are still sleeping and you want them to stay that way they will!
 I highly recommend this clock for kiddos who need reminders of when it’s time to wake in the morning.
 You can even set a night light to turn on so they know when it’s time to be in bed at night as well.
 I have a few versions below for you!